Walgreens walkout: Your pharmacy might be closed next week | KRDO

 “Pharmacists are doing exactly what they’ve been trained to do, which is evaluate the situation and take whatever action is necessary to ensure that they’re providing the best patient care,” said Michael Hogue, CEO of the American Pharmacists Association, who traveled to Kansas City to meet with CVS executives and walkout organizers this week.
 “We have a widespread problem in the US of inadequate staffing in community-based pharmacies.”

-Another meeting with Shah is planned for October 15, one of the CVS walkout organizers told CNN, but no time or location has been set.
+Another meeting with Shah is planned for late next week, but no time or location has been set, a CVS walkout organizer told CNN.

+CVS representatives told CNN that no specific meeting has been arranged because executives don’t see this as a “one-time meeting or update,” situation.
+“It’s a continuous two-way dialogue to share how we’re meeting the commitments we made to our teams and to continue to hear their direct feedback,” said Amy Thibault, lead director of external communications for CVS Pharmacy.

 A national movement